reeddunkle/Codjo/RC_Start/Problem1_Richie_Rich/README.md

 Notes
 ----

 This problem may be too easy for the 72 hours given.
-The "Extra Goal" of maximizing the output is difficult though.
-I'm hoping that this part of the challenge will hold your interest, and facilitate good pairing discussion.
+The "Extra Goal" of maximizing the output is quite difficult though.
+I hope that the challenge will hold your interest, and facilitate good pairing discussion.

 ----